jake-dame/CS6016/Lab_1/Lab_1.md

 `ISBN` is unique because this table does not track quantity of physical copies.
 `Title` is not unique because, while rare, books by two different authors may have the same title.
 `Author` is not unique because the library may have multiple books by the same author.

-We can enforce uniqueness with `(Title, Author)` and because no one author writes two different books with the same title, and it is lacking the constraint from the `ISBN` attribute.

 ## PART 3